Destination wedding and coronavirus. This is the most popular theme of the 2020 season (with great reflections on the 2021 one).

 1- Analyze your situation: try, in the clearest and most rational way, to understand what critical issues your wedding may have.
 Will you reach Italy by plane or in another way?
 Do you need to come also before the wedding day?
 Are you guests at “risk categories”?
 Could your guests and family, maybe from another Country, move?
 Will it be an intimate wedding or with 150 guests?

-We are mediators, project managers, supports for our couples, and sometimes we also read in thought.
+We are mediators, and project managers, and we support our couples, and sometimes we also read in thought.
 We are professionals and we are here also for all those couples who didn’t think they needed us and now find themselves overwhelmed by events.
 I assure you that we are too, but managing in the best way possible what should NOT happen, is part of our job.
-We (I and also my colleagues) are available for a chat or a video call with you: contact me, let’s talk about what is happening, the difficulties you are facing and how I can help you.
+We (I and also my colleagues) are available for a chat or a video call with you: contact me, and let’s talk about what is happening, the difficulties you are facing, and how I can help you.